DeepFriedSeagull/googletasks2trello/README.md

 	* Got to https://trello.com/app-key and generate a trello API KEY and change it below (TRELLO_API_KEY)
 	* On the same page, generate a token and change it below (TRELLO_TOKEN)

-* Execute the following script multiple times and follow instructions
+* Execute the following script (python googletasks2trello.py) multiple times and follow the printed instructions

 Enjoy!

 Notes:
-* If your already run this script on a google account and you want to re-run it with a different account, you need to delete the file tasks.dat and re-run
+* If you have already run this script on a google account and you want to re-run it with a different one, you need to delete the file tasks.dat and re-run
-* If you use chrome with profiles that doesn't match the one you want, use the following option:
+* If you use chrome with a profile that doesn't match the wanted one, use the following option:
 	* googletasks2trello.py --noauth_local_webserver